-25. Nordiq Canada will retain records of decisions that have been made pursuant to the organization's policies.
+20. Nordiq Canada and its Members will retain records of decisions that have been made pursuant to the organization's policies.
 These records may be shared with other individuals or organizations, including but not limited to, national sport organizations, provincial/territorial sport organizations, multi-sport organizations, and government entities.